 – – = = ( o ) = = – –

-Not long after my audacious birthday gift stunt (see that story here) my best friend from trade school, Josh and his girl friend were talking to one of her girl friends about this guy who enjoyed doing crazy things and enjoyed life to the fullest.
-I would have disputed some of their claims, but I wasn’t there and by the time I heard anything about it, Josh and his girl friend had me paired up with this great little Filipino gal named, Elaine Peters.
+Not long after my audacious birthday gift stunt (see that story here) my best friend from trade school, Joseph and his girl friend were talking to one of her girl friends about this guy who enjoyed doing crazy things and enjoyed life to the fullest.
+I would have disputed some of their claims, but I wasn’t there and by the time I heard anything about it, Joseph and his girl friend had me paired up with this great little Filipino gal named, Elaine Peters.
 They were all still living in San Francisco but I had moved to San Jose to be within easy commute to my first real job in the computer industry, so it took some planning to get all of us together.

-Josh arranged a few dinners which turned into double dates and soon we were two couples out for some fun times together.
+Joseph arranged a few dinners which turned into double dates and soon we were two couples out for some fun times together.
 They had an agenda that I didn’t see at the time which involved getting me talking about the various passions I had for having fun.
 Very high on my list at the time (late 1975) was rappelling down steep slopes, cliffs and the walls of vertical caves.
 I described how I had purchased all the rope and gear needed for myself and a partner.
 It must have inspired Elaine because suddenly she leaned toward me and asks if I can teach her how to do it.

 She had these fun and extremely compelling eyes.
 I was quick to learn when she wanted to do something, It was best to either help her or get out of her way.
 I chose to make sure she had a good and safe time going over the edge of one of my favorite cliffs and here’s how it turned out.

-She and Josh arrived at my apartment early that Saturday morning with her decked out in an old pair of bib overalls and warm shirts because the weather looked like it might get moist.
+She and Joseph arrived at my apartment early that Saturday morning with her decked out in an old pair of bib overalls and warm shirts because the weather looked like it might get moist.

 Soon enough, we were up the mountain and in the parking lot for Castle Rock State Park.
 After a short hike and climb to the top, we had the ropes laid out and she was standing with her back to the edge, facing me and controlling the gear herself.
 With only one small scream, she was over the edge and comfortably suspended against the face of the cliff doing exactly as I had told her.
-She was also safe because if anything went wrong, Josh was belaying and knew how to stop her from moving down the rope if needed.
+She was also safe because if anything went wrong, Joseph was belaying and knew how to stop her from moving down the rope if needed.